mesqueeb/case-anything/README.md

 I created this package because most other packages that do simple case changing are so big...

-I wanted to try my hand at the smallest iteration possible.
+I wanted to try my hand at the smallest iteration possible. (and it's [12+ times smaller](#package-size) than the next popular case changing package!!)

 There's also a Better Touch Tool preset with [keyboard shortcuts](#keyboard-shortcuts) to convert selected text system wide!